lambrospetrou/lambrospetrou.github.io/_posts/2012-07-20-nvidia-optimus-ubuntu-12.04.md

     sudo apt-get install bumblebee bumblebee-nvidia
     ```

-    **NOTE::** If you do not want the discrete card to be enabled at all please use the following command instead:
+    **NOTE:** If you do not want the discrete card to be enabled at all please use the following command instead:

     ```bash
     sudo apt-get install --no-install-recommends bumblebee